Close Icon

 Existing Holiday Let Use

-• Properties already operating as a holiday let before Article 4 came into effect may qualify for an exemption.
-Evidence, such as historical bookings or council tax records showing business rates instead of residential rates, is usually required.
+Properties that were genuinely operating as a holiday let before an Article 4 Direction came into effect may qualify for an exemption.
+Evidence such as historic bookings or council tax/business rates records showing the property was treated as a business is usually required.

 Proven Community or Economic Benefit

-• Projects that demonstrate significant benefits to the local economy, such as job creation, sustainable tourism, or support for local businesses, may be eligible for consideration.
+Projects that demonstrate clear benefits to the local economy, such as job creation, sustainable tourism, or support for local businesses, may be considered by the council when assessing applications—but this does not guarantee an exemption.

 Minor Modifications

-• Small-scale changes, such as minor structural modifications or temporary uses, might not trigger the full extent of Article 4 regulations.
+Small-scale changes, such as minor structural adjustments or temporary uses, might not trigger the full requirements of Article 4 regulations, depending on the council’s assessment.

 Tips for a Successful Holiday Let Planning Application